 The School Counseling curriculum meets the State Department of Education certification standards.
 An alternative school counseling program is available for students without a teacher education background to qualify for West Virginia certification as school counselors.
 In addition to the core courses, students specializing in School Counseling must complete the following emphasis courses:

-COUN 670 Interventions: Current Issues in School Counseling COUN 672 Organization and Administration of School Counseling Programs COUN 673 Counseling Children, Parents and Adolescents COUN 675 Legal and Ethical Issues for School Counselors Advisor-approved elective (3 hours) Emphasis total
+COUN 670 Interventions: Current Issues in School Counseling COUN 672 Organization and Administration of School Counseling Programs (continued)